Lee-CBG/Leidos/README.md

 Disease cohort,
 Train/test timepoint,
 Model configuration.
-This notebook generates the final summaries and figures used for evaluation.
+This notebook generates the final summaries used for evaluation.

 **Reproducibility**
 All experiments are run using fixed random seeds